With classes and ids, we saw that it's possible to customize the appearance of certain elements.

 <article> <h1>New York's best coffeeshops</h1> <p>New York has some great coffeeshops.
 Make sure not to miss the hot new addresses opening up left and right!</p> <h2>Manhattan</h2> <h3>The Bean</h3> <p class="address"> 824 Broadway<br> New York, NY 10003 </p> <p>There are multiple Bean locations in the city.
 It's a good place to get work done because they're open late.</p> <h3>Third Rail</h3> <p class="address"> 240 Sullivan St<br> New York, NY 10012 </p> <p>Coffee and donuts!
 What more could you want?</p> <h3>Black Fox Coffee Co.</h3> <p class="address"> 70 Pine St<br> New York, NY 10270 </p> <p>Black Fox has an incredible bean selection and nice snacks.</p> <h3>Stumptown</h3> <p class="address"> 18 W 29th St<br> New York, NY 10001 </p> <p>Does this even need explaining?</p> <hr> <h2>Brooklyn</h2> <h3>Toby's Estate</h3> <p class="address"> 125 N 6th St<br> Brooklyn, NY 11249 </p> <p>Toby's has grown a lot from its initial location in Brooklyn.
 They now have three locations in NYC.</p> </article>

-In this exercise, you'll add a new section for the Queens neighborhood using a horizontal rule.
+Head to this CodePen exercise.
+You'll add a new section for the Queens neighborhood using a horizontal rule.
 You'll add one coffeeshop in Queens (real or imaginary), making sure to create its address using a line break.

 Add a horizontal rule (